London Victory Celebrations of 1946: Victory parade

-Australian contingent
+Commonwealth contingents

+Australia

 The Australian contingent was headed by Major-General Kenneth Eather, an officer with a distinguished record in the war.
-The contingent consisted of 250 servicemen and women, drawn from the three services, including Private Richard Kelliher, who had won the Victoria Cross in the Battle of Lae in 1943.
-The Victory March Contingent sailed for the United Kingdom on on 8 April 1946.
+The contingent consisted of 225 men and 19 women, drawn from the three services: 160 from Army, 59 from the Royal Australian Air Force, and 25 from the Royal Australian Navy.
+The contingent included Private Richard Kelliher, Private Frank Partridge, and Sergeant Reginald Rattey, who had won the Victoria Cross in the Battle of Lae in 1943.
+The Victory March Contingent sailed for the United Kingdom on on 18 April 1946 and reached Portsmouth on 30 May.

+Canada

+The Canadian contingent was led by Major-General Christopher Vokes, together with Captain Adrian Hope of the Royal Canadian Navy and Air Commodore Harold Godwin of the Royal Canadian Air Force.
+The total size of the contingent was 29 officers and 267 other ranks.

-New Zealand contingent
+New Zealand

 New Zealand was represented on the victory march by a contingent of 300 former and serving members of the armed forces.
 The contingent consisted of 150 representatives of the army, 100 of the Royal New Zealand Air Force, and 50 of the Royal New Zealand Navy.
 Women were also included in all three sections, and there was representation of the Māori Battalion.
 The contingent was commanded by Lieutenant-General Sir Edward Puttick, the General Officer Commanding of the New Zealand Forces during the war.
 The Contingent included the Victoria Cross holders, Colonel Leslie Andrew, Sergeant Alfred Clive Hulme and Charles Upham.
 The contingent sailed from New Zealand on 20 April on the New Zealand hospital ship Maunganui.

+South Africa

+Led by Major-General William Henry Evered Poole, the contigent consisted of 233 men and 17 women.
+They were flown to London in stages over six days by Douglas Dakota aircraft.

+India

+Led by Brigadier Jayanto Nath Chaudhuri, the Royal Indian Navy, Indian Army (including Gurkhas, the Indian States Forces and the Burma Army) and the Royal Indian Air Force were represented by 79 officers and 532 other ranks.